LittleBigRefresh/Docs/topics/bunkum/autodiscover-api.md

 If the server wants to, it can change the output of the `url` parameter based on the given titleId.
 For example a LBP3 client may require HTTPS, but other clients may not be able to connect via HTTPS.
 In this case you would want to change to a http(s) URL for those clients.

 ## Parameters
-`version` refers to the schema version of the Autodiscover API.
+`version` refers to the schema version of the AutoDiscover API.
 This is not a server version.

 ### Version 1
 `serverBrand`: A friendly name of the server.
 For Refresh it is simply `Refresh`, but you can put anything you want here.
 Generally it's the same as `lbpEnvVer` for LBP.